 Pre-existing condition travel insurance

 Travel insurance is an essential policy for all travellers but it can be difficult to obtain if you have a pre-existing medical condition.
 Those that are able to obtain a quote with a pre-existing medical condition will find that it can be extremely expensive.
 In this instance, you may benefit from getting a travel insurance quote from a specialist insurer.
 These companies specialise in insurance policies for those with pre-existing medical conditions and can help if you have had a policy cancelled, refused or amended due to your medical condition in the past.
-For more information on specialist insurers, check out the Money Advice Service.
+For more information on specialist insurers, read our article, 'The best travel insurance for pre-existing conditions' or check out Moneyhelper (formally known as the Money Advice Service).

 Adventure/Winter sports travel insurance